The Opposite

 "The Opposite" is the 22nd and final episode of the fifth season of the NBC sitcom Seinfeld.
 It aired on May 19, 1994.
+In this episode, George turns his life around by following the opposite of his instincts; Elaine's love of Jujyfruit ruins her life; and every misfortune in Jerry's life is evened out.

 This is the last episode Tom Cherones directed.
 Andy Ackerman took over as the primary director the following season and held that role until the end of the show's run.